Here are the big decisions Seahawks face as they prepare to pare down roster

 The Seahawks have lots of questions in the secondary.

 But in terms of who will make the initial 53, the questions are mostly about who is healthy.
-Joey Blount, who seemed in line for a spot suffered a shoulder injury Saturday that could impact his status.
-Rookie Jerrick Reed II, a sixth-round pick, had four tackles, and garnered the best defensive grade from Pro Football Focus at 90.4, just ahead of the 85.7 of cornerback Artie burns.
+Joey Blount, who seemed in line for a spot, suffered a shoulder injury Saturday that could impact his status.
+Rookie Jerrick Reed II, a sixth-round pick, had four tackles and garnered the best defensive grade from Pro Football Focus at 90.4, just ahead of the 85.7 of cornerback Artie Burns.

 Either or both could make a tough decision for the Seahawks.